Cupertino High School: Extracurriculars

 Cupertino High School has many extracurricular activities and programs for its students.

 Academic Olympiad

 Cupertino High School hosts multiple competitions including USNCO, USAPHO, USABO and the AMC competitions (AMC 10, AMC 12, and AIME).
 Many students qualify in the upper divisions of these Olympiads.
 In 2021, there were 23 AIME qualifiers.
-In addition, a Cupertino High School Student competed for the IMO (the most prestige high school math competition internationally) and received the sliver metal.
+In addition, a Cupertino High School Student competed for the IMO (one of the most prestige high school math competition internationally) and received the silver medal.

 USACO

 Cupertino High School hosts a competitive programming club designed to support students in the USACO competition.

 Robotics team

 The Cupertino High School Robotics team was established in 2007 by seven member.
 Currently, robotics is a significant organization in Cupertino High School with over 200 members and 8 mentors.
 There are three programs within: FIRST Lego League Challenge, FIRST Tech Challenge, and FIRST Robotics Competition.

 The FRC Team is called The Goldstrikers (2473).
 There are 4 FTC Teams as of 2022 (4950, 6038, 7128, 7610).